ROCm/HIP/docs/how-to/hip_runtime_api/external_interop.rst

 maintaining the integrity of processes; upholding the integrity and performance of concurrent processes.

-External semaphore functions can be used in HIP as described in :doc:`../reference/hip_runtime_api/external_interop`.
+External semaphore functions can be used in HIP as described in :ref:`external_resource_interoperability_reference`.

 Memory Functions
 ===============================================================================